denfrost/DataStructures-Algorithms/README.md

 ![](Documentation/Images/LinkedList/LinkedList_Destructor.png)

 #### Copy-constructor
+A copy-construct are invoked whenever a copy of an object is needed such as:
+- intitialising a list object with the same elements of another list object of the same type,
+- passing a list object by value to a function or
+- returning a list object by value from a function

 The copy-constructor takes a const reference to the list to copy as a parameter.
 The copy-constructor attempts to copy the nodes only if the list is not empty.